aponsero/Shiny_app_workshop_2020/Tutorial/README.md

 In the code above, you see that we are using the function "fluidPage()" to create a blank web page.
 Inside this page we'll place all elements we want to display.

+FluidPage is one of the available page layout accessible through Shiny.
+Other layout can be used.
+In particular, I tend to use a lot the navPage() layout, which build a nevigation bar and tabs.
+The apparence of these layouts can be changed using the "theme" parameter.

 ### Adding HTML elements to the UI

 Now that we have a global layout, the fluidPage, let's add HTML elements such as a title, a description and a picture.
 In your app, you can add directly HTML code using the function: